7 holiday travel tips

 - Set designated driving times for you and your copilot.

-- Make sure you both know how to navigate (aka how to use the maps app).
+- Make sure you both know how to navigate (aka how to use your favorite maps app).

 3. Know your airports

-Major cities usually have more than one airport.
+Major cities usually have more than one airport (consider both your origin and your destination).
 Checking these other airports for a better holiday travel experience might stress you out, but it’ll be worth it in the long run.
-Smaller airports see fewer flights so typically they also see fewer delays.
+Smaller airports see fewer flights, so typically they also see fewer delays.
 Sounds good, right?

-If you’re anything like the average person, you probably over pack.
-The little voice inside your head keeps whispering “you might need this…and this and this, better safe than sorry.”
+If you’re anything like the average person, you probably over-pack.
+The little voice inside your head keeps whispering “you might need this… and this and this, better safe than sorry.”
 No, you ignore that voice and pack only what you know you’ll need.
-Plus, over packing may cost you more at the counter when weighing your bag — nobody wants that.
+Plus, over-packing may cost you more at the counter when weighing your bag — nobody wants that.
+To ensure there are no unpleasant surprises, make sure to carefully review the baggage policy on your chosen airline’s website.

 5. Create your travel playlist

-Whether you’re popping in your headphones at the airport while dodging the hustle and bustle on the way to your gate or cruising through traffic in your car, a well thought out playlist will keep your spirits bright.
-Commence the carpool karaoke and watch travel time fly.
+Whether you’re popping in your headphones at the airport while dodging the hustle and bustle on the way to your gate or cruising through traffic in your car, a well thought-out playlist will keep your spirits bright.
+Commence the carpool karaoke (not recommended for a plane!) and watch travel time fly.

 6. Keep your cool

 It’s the holidays — people get frustrated and small things can trigger an outburst.
 Feeling the pressure?
 Go for a power walk near your gate.
-That stagnant line of people rushing to their assigned seat will still be there when you get back.
+That stagnant line of people waiting to be seated will still be there when you get back.
 Just don’t go on a trek too far and chance missing your boarding time.

 Warning for our roadtrip folks: road rage is real and affects many people, especially during times of heavy traffic and congestion.
 Keep your cool by remembering everyone is just trying to get to their families for the holidays.
 Turn up the tunes to drown out the honks and sing away the stress.

-If your family is looking to skip the holidays, take a vacation instead.
-There are sure to be plenty of places that fall within budget.
-In 2017, the top cheapest destination for a vacation on Christmas was Rome, Italy.
-Do your research and you might just find yourself enjoying the beaches of Brazil while the rest of your friends are stuck in traffic.
+If your family is looking to skip the holidays,head somewhere new!
+For 2019, some of the best budget destinations include San Antonio, Texas, Puebla, Mexico and St. Helena (Island).
+Do your research and you might just find yourself enjoying the beaches of a distant paradise while the rest of your friends are stuck in traffic.